myarichuk/docs/docs/client-api/advanced/aggressive-caching.markdown

 {CODE aggressive_cache_query@Consumer\AggressiveCaching.cs /}

-{NOTE The Silverlight version of the RavenDB client don't have own implementation of the aggressive caching because Silverlight already has the built-in and actively working cache. /}
+{NOTE The Silverlight version of the RavenDB client doesn't have own implementation of the aggressive caching because Silverlight already has the built-in and actively working cache. /}